 California Program Director

 The Ceres’ California Program Director leads the organization’s California team and office, oversees programmatic strategy, builds key partnerships in California, develops new fundraising opportunities and maintains existing donor relationships, and represents Ceres externally in the Bay area and on the West Coast.
-Reporting jointly to the Chief Operating Officer and to the Chief Development Officer, the California Program Director provides overall direction to an office of six and manages two direct reports.
+Reporting jointly to the Chief Operating Officer and to the Chief Development Officer, the California Program Director provides overall direction to an office of six and manages three direct reports.
 The Director also serves on the 14-person Ceres Leadership Team, which provides overall strategic programmatic direction to the organization.
 The Program Director plays a key role across the organization, supporting Ceres’ development, program, external relations, and leadership activities, and serves as the primary ambassador for Ceres in California.

 Program and Office Leadership